TVA in Kentucky

 Other TVA Operations

-Kentucky households had 1.10 million kilowatt-hours in energy efficiency savings resulting from the completion of 534 eScore measures, the purchase of 12,301 bulbs through the Retail Lighting Promotion, and 455 self-audits taken online or by paper survey.
+- Kentucky households had 1.24 million kilowatt-hours in energy efficiency savings resulting from the completion of 895 eScore measures and 481 self-audits taken online or by paper survey.

-Kentucky is home to 695 TVA employees and 1,485 TVA retirees and their families.
+- Kentucky is home to 1,470 TVA retirees and their families.

 Tax Equivalent Payments

 - TVA works with local power companies, directly served customers, and regional, state and community organizations to create economic development opportunities in the TVA region.
 Economic development focuses on attracting and retaining jobs, capital investment, and serving and supporting communities to prepare for economic growth.
 During fiscal year 2016, 4,388 jobs were created and retained in Kentucky and more than $645 million was invested.

-In fiscal year 2015, TVA purchased $61 million of enrichment services, over $524 million in fossil fuels and over $23.6 million in nonfuel materials and services from Kentucky vendors.
+- In fiscal year 2016, TVA purchased over $403 million in fossil fuels and associated services and $23.8 million in nonfuel materials and services from Kentucky vendors.